-Matt Gorin - Managing PartnerMatt Gorin is a co-founder of Contour Venture Partners and has experience in technology operations, start-ups, venture capital and turnaround management.
-He is passionate about helping to build early stage companies, with a focus on the financial services, internet and applied technology sectors.
-Contour invests in seed and early stage technology companies in the northeast United States with a focus on the financial services, digital media and the internet sectors.
+Matt Gorin - Managing PartnerMatt Gorin is a co-founder of Contour Venture Partners and has prior experience in technology operations, start-ups and turnaround management.
+He is passionate about helping to build early stage companies, with a focus on the financial services, internet/SaaS and applied technology sectors.
+Contour invests in seed and early stage technology companies in the northeast United States with a focus on the financial services, digital media and the internet/SaaS sectors.

 Matt was previously with Promontory Financial Group, a merchant banking firm focused on the financial services sector.
 He was part of the launch team at Promontory Interfinancial Network, a financial services technology platform company which has subsequently grown to over one hundred employees.
 Prior to this, Matt worked for Red Hat in its Strategic Planning & Corporate Development group where he was responsible for starting Red Hat's Independent Software Vendor (ISV) Partnership Program, ultimately establishing extensive business and technology partnerships with many of the top global independent software vendors.
 Matt also worked at Morgan Stanley in its strategic venture capital fund, concentrating on making investments in early-stage financial services companies.
 Earlier in his career, Matt was a turnaround consultant at PricewaterhouseCoopers, where he helped devise and implement operating strategies for troubled companies in various industries.